 88.89%(shown in the

 What does this mean?
-It means that if VSWR is 2:1, then for 1000 watts of power transmitted through an antenna, about 889 watts of power goes through while 111 watts of power is reflected.
+It means that if VSWR is 2:1, then for 1000 watts of power transmitted through an antenna, about 889 watts of power go through while 111 watts of power are reflected.
 The greater the reflected power percentage, the higher the value of VSWR!

 VSWR to mismatch loss

 The value of VSWR can also be used to find the mismatch loss in dB using the formula: